Amber Butchart: Career

 With make-up artist Rebecca Butterworth, Butchart presented a six-part series of historic make-up tutorials for English Heritage.
 The series was part of the charity's efforts to expand its audience, and the campaign led to English Heritage winning the 'Grand Prix' and 'Best UK Breakthrough Advertiser' prizes at the 2019 YouTube Works Awards.
 The videos spanned the Roman period to the Second World War and were released between 2018 and 2019.

 In 2020, Butchart and Clara Amfo presented a podcast series on the history of fashion.
 The following year, Butchard curated part of the British Textile Biennial, using items from the Gawthorpe Textile Collection.
+She curated an exhibition at the Fashion and Textile Museum titled The Fabric of Democracy: Propaganda textiles from the French Revolution to Brexit which ran from 2023 to 2024.
 In 2025, Butchart was the co-curator of the exhibition Splash!
 A Century of Swimming and Style at the Design Museum in London.

 She regularly hosts fashion events, including Puttin’ on the Glitz: Fashion & Film in the Jazz Age at the British Library in 2014.

 She was one half of DJ duo Broken Hearts along with Nisha Thirkell, which had a show on Jazz FM.